Levodopa Medicines for Parkinson's Disease

 What To Think About

 The decision about whether it is better to use levodopa or a dopamine agonist as the first treatment in Parkinson's disease is different for each person.
 Levodopa controls symptoms better than dopamine agonists in most people.
 And levodopa has fewer side effects than dopamine agonists.
-But concern about levodopa-related motor fluctuations is leading some experts to recommend initial treatment with dopamine agonists, especially for people who are younger than 60.
-As the disease progresses, your doctor may also prescribe levodopa along with a dopamine agonist.
-It is important to work with your doctor to find the medicines that work the best for you.
+But concern about levodopa-related motor fluctuations is leading some doctors to use dopamine agonists as initial therapy in people with newly diagnosed Parkinson's disease in order to delay treatment with levodopa.
+The American Academy of Neurology now recommends this approach for most people who have the disease.

 Levodopa may cause impulse-control disorders in some people.
 Impulse-control disorders include uncontrollable or problem gambling, sexual behavior, and shopping.
 Binge eating is another example.

 Levodopa is less likely than dopamine agonists to cause impulse-control disorders.
-And the risk is even higher in people who take both a dopamine agonist and levodopa.
+But your risk is even higher if you take both a dopamine agonist and levodopa.
 If you are concerned about taking these medicines because of this risk, talk with your doctor.

 Medicine is one of the many tools your doctor has to treat a health problem.
 Taking medicine as your doctor suggests will improve your health and may prevent future problems.
 If you don't take your medicines properly, you may be putting your health (and perhaps your life) at risk.